Last Updated on January 30, 2026 by George Pavlopoulos

 Let’s start.

 *Some of the links are affiliate links.
-It means that if you buy something, I might earn a small commission at no additional cost to you.
+This means that if you make a purchase, I may earn a small commission at no additional cost to you.

 How to buy train tickets in Germany